How Blockchain Is Changing Banking and Financial Services

 Sending money to another country is an area ripe for improvement, and banks are already using blockchain for remittances.
 Consumers and businesses transmit hundreds of billions of dollars internationally every year, and the process has traditionally been cumbersome and expensive.

 Bitcoin provided an “alternative” way to move money, but mainstream banks and service providers are also using blockchain technology to improve remittances and minimize exposure to cryptocurrency.
-For example, several major banks have partnered with Ripple to facilitate cross-border payments using blockchain technology, and other service providers are busy developing solutions.

 Inexpensive Direct Payments